Memsource and Phrase Announce a New Joint Identity and an Integrated, Enterprise-Ready Localization Suite

 Two leading localization tech companies announce their new joint identity–unlocking a new category with an integrated suite of localization technology.

-Today marks a significant milestone in our vision to build a complete, enterprise-grade localization suite that leverages the latest machine translation technology, integrations, and AI...”NEW YORK, NY, UNITED STATES, September 27, 2022 /EINPresswire.com/ -- Memsource, the world’s highest-ranked translation management solution, has formally unified brand identities with Phrase, a localization platform built for software and digital products.
+Today marks a significant milestone in our vision to build a complete, enterprise-grade localization suite that leverages the latest machine translation technology, integrations, and AI...”LONDON, ENGLAND, September 27, 2022 /EINPresswire.com/ -- Memsource, the world’s highest-ranked translation management solution, has formally unified brand identities with Phrase, a localization platform built for software and digital products.
 Memsource acquired Phrase in 2021.

 — Georg Ell, CEO of Memsource